viait-team/color_image_svgx/docs/color_quant_in_deep.md

  3.3 After all marker path is done,
     We go through all un asscoaited paths again, we match line with legend color.

+ # Here is the next three tasks

+  ## EXtract Logical data for each trace corresponding to each legend item using logical mapping xlm and ylm.

+  ## Extract the style for each trace.

+  ## Redraw the SVG Chart using d3.js.
+The goal is to best match the original SVG chart.